 My advice is don’t follow the crowd and get caught up in just doing more and more aerobics to lose weight or keep it off.
-There are many forms of strength, resistance and a bodyweight workout that are much more efficient and effective.
+There are many forms of weight training, resistance bands, and bodyweight workouts that are much more efficient and effective.

 Too much aerobics can burn off precious muscle tissue, which is the backbone of your metabolism.

 So What Can I Do To Lose Weight And Keep It Off?

-Instead of doing the treadmill 5 days a week for an hour each time, you’d get much better results by hitting the cardio for 3 of those days and doing some bodyweight training the other 2 days.
+Instead of doing the treadmill 5 days a week for an hour each time, you’d get much better results by doing high intensity cardio for 3 of those days and doing some bodyweight training the other 2 days.

 The bodyweight training will burn the same amount of calories if not more during the actual exercise itself but more importantly will help sculpt the muscle and strengthen it without bulking you up.